Orry-Kelly

-Biography

 Early life

 Orry-Kelly was born in Kiama, New South Wales, Australia, and was known as Jack Kelly.
 His father William Kelly was born on the Isle of Man and was a gentleman tailor in Kiama.
 Orry was a name of an ancient king of the Isle of Man.
 Orry-Kelly was sent to Sydney at age 17 to study banking, and there he developed his interest in theatre.

+Career

 Move to the U.S.

 Orry-Kelly journeyed to New York City to pursue an acting career and shared an apartment in Greenwich Village with Charles Phelps (also known as Charlie Spangles) and Cary Grant, with whom, he wrote, he had an on-again, off-again relationship until the 1930s.
 A job painting murals in a nightclub led to his employment by Fox East Coast studios illustrating titles.
 He designed costumes and sets for Broadway's Shubert Revues and George White's Scandals.
 He served with the United States Army Air Corps during World War II until being discharged for alcohol problems.